Probe-Particle/ppafm/doc/interpolation_zscan_to_grid_tutorial.md

 ## 3. Interpolating to a Regular 3D Grid (`interp_zscan_to_grid.py`)

 Once you have a clean points file and the z‑scan data, you can interpolate onto a regular 3D grid.
+The key to avoiding “dotted” vacuum artifacts is to ensure sufficient kernel overlap (larger R or adaptive radii) or use the global/dense kriging evaluation.

 ### 3.1 What the script does